 16.2.2.2 Incomplete QSE Applications

 (1) Within ten Business Days after receiving a QSE application, ERCOT shall notify the applicant in writing if the application is incomplete.
-An application will not be deemed complete until ERCOT has received all information necessary to conduct an evaluation of whether the applicant satisfies the requirements to be registered as a QSE.
+An application will not be deemed complete until ERCOT has received all information necessary to conduct an evaluation of whether the applicant satisfies the requirements to be registered as a QSE, including information necessary to complete any background checks.

 (2) If a QSE application is incomplete, ERCOT’s notice of incompletion to the applicant must explain the deficiencies and describe the additional information necessary to make the QSE application complete.
 The QSE applicant has five Business Days after it receives the notice, or a longer period if ERCOT allows, to provide the additional required information.